rafaelalmeidab/rafaelalmeidab/README.md

 <h2>I am Rafael Almeida, a Control and Automation Engineer currently broadening my knowledge in other technologies so I can improve my overall developing skills.</h2>

-- 🔭 I’m currently working on PHP, Oracle and JavaScript.
+- 🔭 I’m currently working on PHP, Symfony, Oracle and JavaScript.
 - 🌱 I’m currently learning React.js, Next.js, Node.js, Symfony, Laravel, Design Patters and Software Architecture.
 - 👯 I’m looking to collaborate on React.js and Node.js projects, also volunteer work.
 - 🤔 I’m looking for help to become a millionaire and a digital worker before the 30s.